July 25, 2020

 "A plan for the next day!"
 I thought and continued my excursion of the old town.

-As the dusk started, the town became vibrant with artificial lights, bringing a new atmosphere to the mix.
+As dusk started, artificial lights brought a new, vibrant atmosphere to the old town.

 During the day, the streets are mostly composed of greys and earthy colours.
 But after the sunset, many of the previously faded areas are highlighted with saturated hues.